1st Maine Cavalry Regiment: From the Upper Rappahannock to the Fredericksburg campaign

-In October, the regiment had reunited and adminitratively attached to Rush's 3rd Brigade of Pleasonton's Cavalry Division of MGEN Williams' XII Corps alongside the 4th Pennsylvania and 6th Pennsylvania (due to their early use of 9-foot lances, also known as "Rush's Lancers"), with whom they patrolled northwest Maryland and south centtral Pennsylvania skirmishing with Stuart's cavalry.
+In October, the regiment had reunited and administratively attached to Rush's 3rd Brigade of Pleasonton's Cavalry Division of Maj.
+Gen. Williams' XII Corps alongside the 4th Pennsylvania and 6th Pennsylvania (due to their early use of 9-foot lances, also known as "Rush's Lancers"), with whom they patrolled northwest Maryland and south central Pennsylvania skirmishing with Stuart's cavalry.

 The AoP moves south

-On Sunday, November 2, the 1st Maine Cavalry was relieved from provost duty at Frederick and ordered to report to John F. Reynolds at Rectortown, 41 mi southsouthwest across the Potomac in Virginia, to join McClellan’s slow pursuit of the ANV.
+On Sunday, November 2, the 1st Maine Cavalry was relieved from provost duty at Frederick and ordered to report to John F. Reynolds at Rectortown, 41 mi southsouthwest across the Potomac in Virginia, to join McClellan's slow pursuit of the ANV.
 Col. Allen and the staff officers of the military governor were left on duty in that city, where they remained until the following January, when Col. Allen and Adjt.
 Stevens resigned, on account of ill health, and went home, and Captains Smith and Boothby rejoined the regiment.
 Under Lt.
-Col. Douty’s command, the regiment broke camp, marched southwest through Jefferson, halted for the night .5 mi short of the Potomac.
+Col. Douty's command, the regiment broke camp, marched southwest through Jefferson, halted for the night .5 mi short of the Potomac.

-The next morning reached the little village of Berlin on the riverbank where eight huge piers, at equal distances, stretching across the river, with heavy abutments on each bank, were all that remained of a magnificent bridge.
+The next morning, they reached the little village of Berlin on the riverbank where eight huge piers, at equal distances, stretching across the river, with heavy abutments on each bank, were all that remained of an old bridge.
 In an incredibly short time, however, a pontoon bridge began taking its place.
 The simple structure was novel to many in the regiment.
 Consisting of boats about 10 ft apart, stringers across them, and covered plank, the bridge was short work.
 The pontoon bridge novices were anxious as the boats swayed back and forth with the current or rose and sank under the tread of the horses and men, who both “reeled as if drunk.”
-Carefully leading their horses along the frail roadway, with some personnel leery that the bridge would sink at any moment, all got over safely, however, which restored the men’s faith in pontoon bridges.
+Carefully leading their horses along the frail roadway, with some personnel leery that the bridge would sink at any moment, all men crossed safely, which restored their faith in pontoon bridges.
 Seven months before, the 1st Maine had crossed Long Bridge at Washington, only to be driven back into Maryland after five months of marching, countermarching, and fighting.

-The regiment, once again attached to Bayard’s brigade, marched south with I Corps along a macadam road through gently rolling, well-watered country.
+The regiment, once again attached to Bayard's brigade, marched south with I Corps along a macadam road through gently rolling, well-watered country.
 At a distance on the left, the Potomac rolled south and east, while off on the right, dense forests covering the Blue Ridge were already dressed in autumn colors.
 After 6 mi, the regiment went into bivouac in the Rebel's territory, and soon many heard certain discordant sounds suggestive of confiscated poultry.
 Tuesday, November 4, the march passed through Willow Mount and Philomont to Unison, 5 mi east of Snicker's Gap, where it camped that night.
 The next day the southwesterly march continued, halting for a time at Upperville where the men saw McClellan and his staff pass by, and slept that night in the woods to its south.